-A universal mains switch mode power supply (85-264VAC) is provided as standard but an optional low voltage (10-30VDC) isolated power supply or a high voltage (25-70VDC) isolated power supply can be installed.
+A universal mains switch mode power supply (85-264VAC) is provided as standard but an optional low voltage (10-30VDC) isolated power supply can be installed.

-The IQ810 contains precision front end circuitry for high accuracy and stability.
+The instrument contains precision front end circuitry for high accuracy and stability.
 The ratiometric ADC circuitry automatically compensates for temperature drift and excitation voltage variances due to cable loss.
-The load cell excitation voltage is 5VDC and can interface with both 4 wire and 6 wire load cells.
-The IQ810 can power up to $6x350\Omega$ load cells.
+The load cell excitation voltage is 5VDC and can interface to both 4 wire and 6 wire load cells.
+The instrument can power up to $6x350\Omega$ load cells.

-RS232 and RS485 communications is supplied as standard with the MODBUS[TM] RTU and MODBUS[TM] ASCII protocols.
+RS232 and RS485 communications is supplied as standard with the MODBUS RTU / ASCII protocols.
 A simple ASCII out protocol is also provided for serial printing and communicating to large displays.
-The IQ810 also contains 2 programmable mechanical relays and analog retransmission for generating a precise 0/4-20mA or 0-10V analog output signal.
+The instrument also contains 2 programmable mechanical relays and analog retransmission for generating a precise 0/4-20mA or 0-10V analog output signal.

-The IQ810/1 also includes advanced features such as auto-zero tracking, user input linearisation, max/min recording, programmable front push buttons, 2x programmable digital inputs, security menu lockout, motion indication, advanced digital filtering, automatic offset calibration plus many more to provide a all in one precision load cell indicator.
+The instrument also includes advanced features such as auto-zero tracking, user input linearisation, max/min recording, programmable front push buttons, 2x programmable digital inputs, security menu lockout, motion indication, advanced digital filtering, automatic offset calibration plus many more to provide an all in one precision load cell indicator.